OpenNebula/docs/source/deployment/authentication_setup/external_auth.rst

 b) Sunstone Authentication
 --------------------------

-By default any authentication driver configured to work with OpenNebula can be used out-of-the-box with Sunstone.
-Additionally you can add SSL security to Sunstone as described in the :ref:`Sunstone documentation <suns_auth>`
+By default, any authentication driver configured to work with OpenNebula can be used out-of-the-box with Sunstone.
+Additionally you can add TLS security to Sunstone as described in the :ref:`Sunstone documentation <suns_auth>`

 c) Servers Authentication
 -------------------------